ActivityWatch/docs/src/examples/writing-watchers.rst

-Writing your first watcher in python
+Writing your first watcher in Python
 ====================================

 Writing watchers for ActivityWatch is pretty easy, all you need is the :code:`aw-client` library.